dstodolny/chess/README.md

 ## Game Saves

-A player may save or load a game by typing "save" or "load" commands instead of moves.
+A player may save or load a game by typing `save` or `load` instead of moves.